jajaabae/Personal_NMR_projects/README.md

 These two projects have been made with only the focus of making the tools quickly.
 This has resulted in two NMR-tools which have been extremely helpful in my Master's Thesis, but the code has a lower-than-ideal degree of readability.

+I have included some representative .png files in the main folder of each project.

 # NMR_Spectra_viewer
 This project is made to display grids of spectra slices.
 It was developed during some more than a weekend, and later improved for visual experience as I got approval to include the output in my thesis.